dingxiangfei2009/garena-ats/README.md

   `rake db:migrate RAILS_ENV=production`
   `rake db:populate RAILS_ENV=production`

-* Set up Google API access
+* Set up Google API access and Session Secret
   Use `/config/application.yml.sample` as a template to create `/config/application.yml.sample`.
 Open Google Developer Console and enable Contacts and Google+ APIs.
 Then generate access tokens and put them in the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` fields in the `default` section.

+  Also in `/config/application.yml`, put down a secret string of at least 30 characters in the `SECRET_KEY_BASE` fields.

 * Add initial admin account
   Use mysql console to insert an initial admin Google email address into the table `admins`.